mjordan/islandora_workbench_docs/docs/running_scripts.md

 ### The "run_scripts_threads" setting

-Workbench can execute scripts on groups of IDs asynchronously, speeding up processing substantially.
+Workbench can execute scripts on groups of IDs concurrently, thereby speeding up processing.
 For example, if you set `run_scripts_threads` to 5, Workbench will process the IDs in the input CSV in groups of 5 in parallel.

 However, keep in mind that while setting this config option higher than 1 will shorten the total amount of time it takes your scripts to process all IDs, doing so will probably add additional load to Drupal, which will slow it down.
 Experimentation and trial and error will likely be required to find the number of threads to use for a given script.